maxpmaxp/pdfreader/doc/examples/index.rst

   Instructions on how to extract text data from PDF Forms.

-:doc:`extract_cmap`

-  What if you need to see font CMap?

-:doc:`extract_font`
+:doc:`extract_fonts`

   It's possible to extract an embedded font.
 Let's read how to do that.

+:doc:`extract_cmap`

+  What if you need to see font's CMap?

 :doc:`walking_through_document`

-  Instructions on how to navigate PDF documents.
+  Instructions on how to navigate PDF documents and access it's objects.
 Advanced techniques.

-:doc:`read_raw_content`

-  How to access raw binary data, decode it for further processing.